RejownAhmed/RejownAhmed/README.md

 - 👋 Hi, I’m @RejownAhmed
 - 👀 I’m interested in Web Development and always learning new things.
 I just love to code.
-- 🌱 I’m currently learning Javascript as my major.
-Before I learnt object oriented PHP.
+- 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on full stack web development
 - 📫 You can easily contact me through an Email.
 And my mail address is rejownahmed@yahoo.com